HkB115/omh-capstone/README.md

 ### Overview

-Provides an easy way to manage control of the server.
+Provides an easy way to manage control of the debian-based server (Ubuntu 14.04 or Debian Jessie and higher can be used).
 This includes installation, updates, backups, starting, and stopping.
 Commands can easily be added to crontab for automation.

 Detailed instructions for setting up the bare-bone storage endpoint server without the use of a script can be found [here](https://github.com/openmhealth/omh-dsu-ri).